Friday, July 31, 2009

 While he’d started playing both older and new secular songs live, when Bob put out a new album in 1981, it was automatically labeled as a Christian album.
 This wasn’t a fair assessment, because although Shot Of Love covers some of the more recent territory on the surface, the album doesn’t sound anything like Slow Train Coming or Saved.
 For that, purists should have been grateful.
 At the time, they weren’t.

-However, based on some of the new material that he’d tried out onstage, along with a few tracks that have been officially reprieved from that vaults, the album could have been so much better.
+However, based on some of the new material that he’d tried out onstage, along with a few tracks that have been officially reprieved from the vaults, the album could have been so, so much better.
 A few of those songs (“Angelina” and “Caribbean Wind”, to name two) would have vaulted this album to classic status; as it is we can only wonder and argue over the sequence that could have been.

 So what about it?
 The opening title track sounds too much like another song (okay, we’re talking about “Gotta Serve Somebody”) to stand out, but at least there’s a good live sound to start us off.
 “Heart Of Mine” had some nice lyrics at first, but the arrangement doesn’t work.
 Maybe it was the three drummers?
 “Property Of Jesus” is much better than its title would suggest, with a nice piano part and Jim Keltner driving it.
 “Lenny Bruce” seems like an odd choice for a eulogy at this late date, but it’s no worse a tribute than “Joey”.
 “Watered-Down Love” would be nice if it didn’t sound so much like “Property Of Jesus”.